British patents listed by patent number

 Ensign Folding Reflex

-Thornton Pickard Manufacturing Co.; Pickard, Arthur Gray; Slinger, F.
+Thornton-Pickard Manufacturing Co.; Pickard, Arthur Gray; Slinger, Frank

-Special Ruby Reflex, Duplex Ruby Reflex, Junior Special Ruby, Dallmeyer De Luxe Reflex
+Special Ruby Reflex, Ruby de Luxe Reflex, Duplex Ruby Reflex, Junior Special Ruby, Dallmeyer De Luxe Reflex

 63801914Describes a watch type actinometer with a 'hunter' type of case.
 One of the discs has radial divisions to indicate when the correct amount of sensitive paper is in the meter window.
 The dials are described as interchangeable.